Sinotruk (Hong Kong): History

 Sinotruk (Hong Kong) Limited was incorporated on 31 January 2007 in Hong Kong, a special administrative region of China, as an intermediate holding company for the Chinese Government owned China National Heavy Duty Truck Group (Sinotruk Group).
 Since 2 April, Sinotruk (Hong Kong) Limited owned the following subsidiaries: Sinotruk Jinan Truck, Sinotruk Jinan Commercial Truck, Sinotruk Jinan Power, Sinotruk Jinan Technical Center, Sinotruk Factory Design Institute, Sinotruk Shandong Import & Export Company, Sinotruk Jinan Ganghua Import & Export Company, Sinotruk Hong Kong International Investment Company and Sinotruk Finance.
 Sinotruk Jinan Truck itself, is a listed company in the Shenzhen Stock Exchange as SZSE:000951.
 The subsidiaries were acquired from Sinotruk (BVI) Limited and in turn acquired from Sinotruk Group.

 Sinotruk (Hong Kong) Limited was listed in the Stock Exchange of Hong Kong on 28 November 2007.
 As of 2007, Sinotruk (Hong Kong) and its parent company Sinotruk Group, were jointly the largest heavy truck manufacturer in the Mainland China.
 At that time, 90% of the sale volume of Sinotruk Group, came from Sinotruk (Hong Kong) and Sinotruk (Hong Kong)'s subsidiaries.
 Sinotruk Group retained some of the assets unlisted.

 Since 10 March 2008, Sinotruk (Hong Kong) became a constituent of Hang Seng China-Affiliated Corporations Index, a stock market index for red chip companies.
 The stock was removed from the index on 4 June 2012 and re-instated on 7 September 2020.

+In September 2012, China National Heavy Duty Truck Group (Hong Kong) International Capital Limited purchased Units 1 to 5 on the 31st floor of the West Wing of Shun Tak Centre from investor Liao Weilin for HK$160,049,032, with an area of 9,188 square feet and a price of approximately HK$17,400 per square foot.